sujitr/tidbits/algorithms/src/main/java/com/sujit/exercise/FindMissingInteger/README.md

 * **Linear time approach** - O(n) - We use array elements as index.
 To mark presence of an element x, we change the value at the index x to negative.
 This approach will not work with negative numbers, so we segregate +ve from -ve numbers and then apply this approach.

+Following is the two step algorithm for Linear Time Approach -
+1. Segregate positive numbers from others i.e., move all non-positive numbers to left side.
+In the following code, segregate() function does this part.

+2. Now we can ignore non-positive elements and consider only the part of array which contains all positive elements.
+We traverse the array containing all positive numbers and to mark presence of an element x, we change the sign of value at index x to negative.
+We traverse the array again and print the first index which has positive value.